Prince Leopold, Duke of Albany: Oxford University

-In 1872, Prince Leopold entered Christ Church, Oxford, where he studied a variety of subjects and became president of the Oxford University Chess Club.
+In 1872, Leopold entered Christ Church, Oxford, where he studied a variety of subjects and became president of the Oxford University Chess Club.
 On coming of age in 1874, he was made a privy councillor and granted an annuity of £15,000.
 He left the university in 1876 with an honorary doctorate in civil law (DCL), and then travelled in Europe.
 In 1880, he toured Canada and the United States with his sister, Princess Louise, whose husband John Campbell, Marquess of Lorne, was Governor General of Canada.
 Leopold was a prominent patron of chess, and the London 1883 chess tournament was held under his patronage.

 Incapable of pursuing a military career because of his haemophilia and the need to avoid even minor injuries, Leopold instead became a patron of the arts and literature and served as an unofficial secretary to his mother.
 "Leopold was the favourite son, and through him her relations with the Government of the day were usually kept up."
 Later he pursued vice-regal appointments in Canada and the Colony of Victoria, but his mother refused to appoint him, to his great unhappiness.

 British Army

 Despite his inability to pursue an active military role, he had an honorary association with the 72nd Regiment, Duke of Albany's Own Highlanders, and from 1881 served as the first Colonel-in-Chief of the Seaforth Highlanders, when that regiment was formed through the merger of the 72nd regiment with the 78th (Highlanders) Regiment of Foot.
-A portrait of Prince Leopold in military uniform is held in the Royal Collection.
-The Seaforth Highlanders paraded at Prince Leopold's funeral, a fact recorded by William McGonagall in his poem "The Death of Prince Leopold".
+A portrait of Leopold in military uniform is held in the Royal Collection.
+The Seaforth Highlanders paraded at Leopold's funeral, a fact recorded by William McGonagall in his poem "The Death of Prince Leopold".

 Freemasonry

-Prince Leopold was an active Freemason, being initiated in the Apollo University Lodge, Oxford, whilst resident at Christ Church.
+Leopold was an active Freemason, being initiated in the Apollo University Lodge, Oxford, whilst resident at Christ Church.
 He was proposed for membership by his brother, Albert Edward, Prince of Wales, who was at the time the Worshipful Master of the Lodge, and was initiated in a joint ceremony with Robert Hawthorne Collins, his friend and tutor, who later became Comptroller of his Household.

-He served as Master of the Lodge from 1876 to 1877, and was later the Provincial Grand Master for Oxfordshire, still holding that office at the time of his death.
+Leopold served as Master of the Lodge from 1876 to 1877, and was later the Provincial Grand Master for Oxfordshire, still holding that office at the time of his death.
 In 1882 he laid the foundation stone of the Masonic Hall on Marlborough Street in Banbury.